 - Collect College of Education and the Department of Elementary Education documents for accreditation purposes.

-- Notify graduate candidate of COMPS results.
+- Notify graduate candidate of COMPS results, if required.

 - Initiate advising contacts with advisor during stated advising times.